-Although there is no standard application form, applications should include the following:
+Although there is no standard application form, submissions should include the following:

 - A biography or curriculum vitae of the nominee, with links to relevant work samples, websites, testimonials, and/or publicity.

-If you have any questions about the Governor General’s History Award for Popular Media: the Pierre Berton Award, please email Joel Ralph, Director of Programs.
+If you have any questions about the Governor General’s History Award for Popular Media: the Pierre Berton Award, please email Joanna Dawson, Director of Programs.

 Rules and Criteria

 Eligible nominees are individuals or organizations that have helped popularize Canadian history with the written word through such means as publications, film, radio, television, theatre, voluntarism or the web.

 - The nominee’s work must be of a national stature, and be publicly available to Canadian consumers in English or in French

 - The work must be about actual people and events in Canadian history, or composites of events known to have happened.